-Shelby Drury represents both plaintiffs and defendants in a variety of complex commercial litigation matters including shareholder disputes, breach of fiduciary duty, employment discrimination, consumer and common law fraud, breach of contract and tort claims.
+Shelby has successfully represented both plaintiffs and defendants in a variety of complex commercial litigation matters including shareholder and partnership disputes, real estate matters, legal malpractice, breach of fiduciary duty, consumer and common law fraud, breach of contract, and tort claims.

 - University of Illinois (B.S.
 1995), highest honors, Bronze Tablet distinction (top 3% of her class)